apache/drill/_docs/interfaces/odbc-win/010-installing-the-driver-on-windows.md

 ---
-title: "Step 1.
-Install the MapR Drill ODBC Driver on Windows"
+title: "Installing the Driver on Windows"
-parent: "Using the MapR ODBC Driver on Windows"
+parent: "Using ODBC on Windows"
 ---
-The MapR Drill ODBC Driver installer is available for 32-bit and 64-bit applications.
+The MapR Drill ODBC Driver installer is available for 32-bit and 64-bit applications on Windows.
 Both versions of the driver can be installed on a 64-bit machine.

 ##  System Requirements